SleepySwords/change-function.nvim/README.md

 ## Writing queries for different languages

 `change-function.nvim` uses treesitter to find the location of argument and function parameters in order to swap them.
-Writing these queries to match the argument is fortunately quite simple.
+By default, `change-function.nvim` uses the `textobjects.scm` queries as a way to find the parameters.
+However, sometimes these queries are not suitable.
+Writing alternative queries to match the argument is fortunately quite simple.

-The queries used are inside the `function_args_params.scm` files and are individual to each language.
+The queries used are specified in the config for each filetype, typically they are named `function_params.scm` files and are individual to each language.
 These files are stored in the runtime `queries` directory, so local configurations are also able to add or override them.

-Using the `:InspectTree` command, observe how treesitter interperts the syntax tree.
+Using the `:InspectTree` command, observe how treesitter interprets the syntax tree.
 The items we want to find are the function declaration/call itself and the arguments within the function declaration/call.

 Usually, they would have a similar name to `function_item` or `call_expression`.

 We want to match the individual arguments from the query so they can be used.
 Usually, the multiple arguments are within the `arguments`/`parameters` field of the function declaration or call expression.
-To capture the individual arguments we want to append a capture, such as `@arg`, to the end of the query.
+To capture the individual arguments we want to append a capture called `parameter.inner` (ie: `@parameter.inner`), to the end of the query.
 As some parsers may use the expressions themselves (like: `binary_expression`), a placeholder value `(_)` could be used.

 Ensure, you place both a function declaration and a call expression if your language supports it to update references across your project.